YNAB vs. Mint: Which Budgeting App is Better?

 Luckily, you can be as involved with your personal finances as you want with the right budgeting app.

 Want to take a more back seat approach?
-Mint or Albert could be good for you.
+Mint could be good for you.

 Decide now how hands on you want to be with your budget.
 There’s no right or wrong answer here.